Alan Rufus: Biography

+Death

 Wilmart thought Alan Rufus's death was sudden and unexpected.
 There are conflicting sources for the year of its occurrence.
 Two medieval sources (the 12th century Margam Annals and Stephen of Whitby's brief history of St Mary's, York) indicate that he died in 1089 or shortly thereafter, but scholars have concluded that 1093, perhaps on 4 August, is more likely.
 His body was transported to the abbey at Bury St Edmunds in Suffolk where he was buried in the cemetery outside the south door.
 Subsequently, his family and the monks of the Abbey of St Mary in York succeeded in their petition to have him reburied inside Bury Abbey.

 Alan Rufus died childless.
 As Lord of Richmond, Alan Rufus was succeeded by his younger brothers: Alan Niger who also died without issue, followed by Stephen, Count of Tréguier.

 Other activities of Count Alan Rufus

 Beneath Richmond Castle, Alan founded the town of Richmond, North Yorkshire.
 He also built the original manor house of Costessey Hall, Alan's caput at Costessey in Norfolk, on the north side of the River Tud in Costessey Park.